Benefits To Women

 How does breast reduction surgery work?

-Surgical breast reduction in Toronto and Oshawa requires the use of a general anesthetic throughout the procedure.
+Surgical breast reduction in Toronto and Whitby requires the use of a general anesthetic throughout the procedure.
 Dr. Golger and Dr. Romy create an incision around the areola and then downward, towards the breast crease.
 Next, any excess breast tissue and skin are removed using liposuction and excision.
 Finally, the breasts are reshaped and repositioned for a more youthful and elevated appearance.
 The surgery will take approximately three hours to perform.

 Toronto Breast Reduction Surgery